Birch-san/juicysfplugin/README.md

 <img width="634" alt="image" src="https://user-images.githubusercontent.com/6141784/37062123-745e79f2-218d-11e8-8e30-30b3effeca70.png">

+# What

+juicysfplugin is an Audio Plugin for playing MIDI music through a soundfont synthesizer.

+[JUCE](https://github.com/WeAreROLI/JUCE) is the framework for making audio plugins.
+[fluidsynth](http://www.fluidsynth.org/) is the soundfont synthesizer.

+juicysfplugin works as a standalone application (for playing around).
+You can plugin your hardware MIDI keyboard, or play with the software MIDI keyboard.
+Or router MIDI messages into it from a virtual MIDI controller (e.g. the macOS IAC Bus).

+juicysfplugin is also an Audio Plugin.
+VST, VST3, AU, AUv3.

 # Making portable releases

 Building is trivial, but bundling to deploy on other people's computers is harder (they don't have fluidsynth, nor its dependencies).